BlockNG-Foundation/blockng-tronmask-extension/README.md

-# TronLink
+# TronMask

-TronLink is firstly launched at TRON’s official website and backed by TRON foundation, TronLink is the TRON wallet with the most users, coming in three versions (Chrome Wallet Extension/iOS/Android), and you're looking at the Chrome Wallet Extension for TRON.
+TronMask is firstly launched at TRON’s official website and backed by TRON foundation, TronMask is the TRON wallet with the most users, coming in three versions (Chrome Wallet Extension/iOS/Android), and you're looking at the Chrome Wallet Extension for TRON.

 Main functions: